What is APDS?

 A genetic test can help inform a diagnosis of APDS

-Recognizing the symptoms of APDS and conducting genetic testing are crucial for diagnosing and managing the condition4,8
+Recognizing the symptoms and conducting appropriate genetic testing are crucial for diagnosing and managing APDS.4,6

 IMPACT OF DELAYED DIAGNOSIS

-Timeline of most common pathologies seen in APDS5,8-10
+Timeline of most common pathologies seen in APDS5-8

-Genetic testing can help inform a diagnosis of APDS for patients and their families4,8
+Genetic testing can help inform a diagnosis of APDS for patients and their families4,6

 - Because APDS is an autosomal-dominant, inherited condition, family members of individuals with APDS should consider genetic testing, including parents, siblings, grandparents, aunts, uncles, and cousins.

-There is a 50% chance of APDS being passed down from parent to child11-13
+There is a 50% chance of APDS being passed down from parent to child9,10

 - Consider testing for APDS if presented with any of these clinical features5: